Explore the medications listed in our database.

 Drowsiness/blurred vision: Trospium may cause drowsiness or blurred vision.
 Avoid activities requiring mental alertness, such as driving, operating machinery, or performing hazardous work, until you know how trospium affects you.
 Alcohol and other medications that cause drowsiness may increase the drowsiness caused by trospium.

-Gastrointestinal disorders: If you have an obstructive gastrointestinal disorder, ulcerative colitis, intestinal atony, or myasthenia gravis, your condition should be monitored closely by your doctor while you are taking this medication.
-Trospium may worsen these conditions.
+Gastrointestinal disorders: Trospium may slow down the passage of food through the digestive system.
+If you have an obstructive gastrointestinal disorder, ulcerative colitis, intestinal atony, or myasthenia gravis, your condition should be monitored closely by your doctor while you are taking this medication as trospium may worsen these conditions.

 Heat stroke: When trospium is taken in a hot environment, it can cause fever and heat stroke due to decreased sweating.
 Be sure to drink enough water if you are in a hot environment for a prolonged period of time.